 Sandhill: a convenient family holiday home, in its own grounds, in an idyllic setting overlooking Clew Bay and the islands.

 The principal rooms have stunning views; south to Croagh Patrick and west over the outer islands of the bay to Clare Island.
+(All of the above images have been taken from the house with the exception of image 6 which was taken while walking in the bay directly in front of the house).

 Accommodation comprises four bedrooms, three double and one twin.
 There is a family bathroom with bath, shower and WC and one en suite WC and shower.
 There are wooden parquet floors throughout and all the usual appliances.
 (TV, DVD player, HiFi, dishwasher, washing machine, double oven cooker, central heating, BBQ etc.) There is also a travel cot and a camp bed.